 - Congestive Heart Failure (chronic heart failure)

-To meet the benefit standard, you need to show you have pain, even without any exertion and your heart is pumping at a 30% capacity or less.
+To meet the benefit standard based on medical condition alone without considering your work history or education, you need to show you have pain, even without any exertion and your heart is pumping at a 30% capacity or less.

 - Heart Transplant

 You will be judged to be disabled for the first year after this operation.